JasmineOuO/MeaningfulNonsense/src/pages/blog/28-07-2019-gasping-for-air.md

   - stories
   - solace
 ---
 Sometimes, the scariest nightmares are the ones that you never find yourself waking up from.
 The ones where you realize that it was not a nightmare at all.
 Even when you try so desperately to gasp for air and drift back to the plush covers of your bed, nothing changes.
-The numb feeling within the pit of your stomach remains while fading screams are the only sounds ringing breathlessly against your ear.
+The numb feeling within the pit of your stomach remains while faded screams are the only sounds ringing breathlessly against your ear.

 I could still feel the dampness of his blood. *Oh god*.
 Grayson’s blood.
 It was splayed on my sweater and had dried by the time the ambulance arrived to the hospital.
 After watching him get transported to the ER, I immediately found myself staring at my distraught reflection in their pristine washroom.
 The dried blood plastered on my hands was beginning to wash away under the steaming water.
 My skin felt raw with how harshly I was trying to rub the blood stuck in the crevices of my skin.
 But soon enough, it was clean and flushed in a red hue.

-When I walked back to the waiting area, friends and family were both waiting.
+When I walked back to the waiting area, friends and family were all there.
 No one spoke much.
 Some were too shocked to even move while others were comforting each other in quiet whispers.
 When I finally took a seat next to my friend Charlie, he just took my hand and squeezed it tightly.
 It should have been reassuring but a part of myself just felt numb.
 The emotions that I had experienced during the past few hours were so overwhelming that I couldn’t even properly process my feelings anymore.
 I could hear him whisper words for a little bit, but I only caught a few.
 M*ake it through.
 It's okay.
 Don’t worry.* But eventually, he stopped when he noticed that I wasn’t listening very closely.

 I didn’t know where my head went for the next few hours.
-But it kept my emotions at bay and made the time to go by faster.
+But it kept my emotions at bay and made the time go by faster.
 I wouldn’t allow myself to think about the results.
 It would have only ended in massive panic and cause a butterfly effect of distress and anxiety to the rest.
 It was almost three in the morning when I felt someone shaking me hastily.
 I raised my head and saw a doctor walking towards our area.
 He looked tired but his visage was set in a stoic expression.
 Then one of the family members, it was Grayson's mom, was running towards him and pleading him from an answer.
 The doctor put a hand over the one that was grasping onto his sleeve and they exchanged a quiet conversation that was missed by our ears.

 But then she was shaking, her cries of anguish could be heard so clearly.
 Soon after, she was collapsing onto her knees and it looked like she was going into shock.
 Immediately, nurses were gathered around her and trying to stop her from fainting.
 The rest of us were on our feet and I was both dizzy and frozen from watching the painful scene unraveling before me.
 Then the doctor approached the rest of us and shook his head as the solemn words of Grayson's death left his lips.
 For a long, aching moment, no one spoke a word.
 Only the mixed expressions of horror and wretched shock were painted on people’s faces.

 Then, when they finally passed, the truth of those words sunk in painfully, and an abrupt beat of agony started to bloom in my chest.
 My lungs felt like they were suddenly clawing for air, yet nothing was flowing through.
 Soon after, I could feel something warm streaking down my cheeks and I couldn't even lift my hand to wipe them away.
-All I could focus on was the feeling of walls closing in ominously.
+All I could focus on was the feeling of the walls closing in ominously.
 The whispered chatter piercing my ears.
 And the numbness that was slowly paralyzing my body.

 However, my legs suddenly began to move.
 For a moment, I was confused.
-But then I realized that I desperately needed air and my body seemed to realize it before my mind could process anything.
+But then I realized that I desperately needed some fresh air and my body seemed to realize it before my mind could process anything.

+*Erin...*

+*Erin, where are you going...*

 My name was being called as I continued to walk away but it only sounded like a soft echo suppressed by the deafening pounding against my mind.
 My body did not stop moving, only an endless blur of stairs crossed my eyes until there were no more ahead and I was pushing a door open.